 After the one-time pads have been created, they must be exported separately for each user.
 Part of this process automatically determines who will be sending with what one-time pads.
 The one-time pads are divided up equally amongst the group members and allocated to each user for sending.
-This prevents one user from accidentally sending with another user's allocated one-time pads, causing a two-time pad situation and allowing for cryptanalysis.
+This prevents one user from accidentally sending with another user's allocated one-time pads, causing a twotime pad situation and allowing for cryptanalysis.
 All users get read access to the other group member's one-time pads, so when a message is received from another user they can decrypt it.

 Export ×

-Export to One-ti ime pads (Text file)
+Export to One-time pads (Text file)

-Fill out all the detail s to make importing easier for other users:
+Fill out all the detai ls to make importing easier for other users:

-Server details ٦
+-Server details- ٦

-Server address and por t https://4 .53.16.143:8080/
+Server address and por Server address and port https://4.53.16.143:8080/

-Server API key (512 bits 8997505 7bac787e526aba890440dd89f95f2ea.
+Server API key (512 bits Server API key (512 bits) 89975057bac787e526aba890440dd89f95f2ea

 1. Create s erver key 2.
 Test connection

 Chat group details

-Number of users in grou p Seven u Isers 🗾
+Number of users in grou p Seven u Isers 💌

-Custom user nickname s Alpha Alice
+Custom user nickname es Alpha Alice

 Bravo Bob

 Charlie Carol

 Delta Dave

 Echo Erin

 Foxtrot Frank

 Golf Giselle

--Database encryption pase Passphrase Edu sword ward J. Sno owden is a hero, not a traitor. ך ן
+owden is a hero, not a traitor.

-Passphrase (repeat)

-Display password 🗹 Estimated strength: 270 bits
+Passphrase (repeat) Display password S Estimated strength: 270 bits

 Advanced options ר

-Store the PBK (DF salt as s a separate keyfile 🗹
+a separate keyfile 🗹 at decryption time 🗹

-Enter the PBKDF of PRKDE Keccak iterations
+Keccak iterations 10000

-Number er of PBKI OF Skein iterations 10000
+Numb Number of PBKDF Skein iterations 10000

-3. Export one-time pads
+3 .
+Export o ne-time pads

 • This screen contains all the details that will be saved to each export file for each chat group user.
 The person creating the chat group should input the server address and API key here so that when other users import the file they do not need to do any additional configuration.
-All they need to do then is load the one-time pads into their browser and start chatting.
+All they need to do then is load the onetime pads into their browser and start chatting.